 !In the winter term there will be neither lectures nor exercise classes!

 Slides for the lecture will typically be made available one week ahead on StudOn.
-The password for the course will be announced in the first lecture.
-The course is completely in English (lectures, exercises, homework assignments and the exam).
+The password for the course will be announced in the second lecture.
+The course is completely in English (lectures, exercises, and the exam).
 Instead of a textbook students will read 1-2 research articles per week, which will be announced in class.

 The grading is based on a final exam (90 minutes) at the end of the term covering the topics discussed in the lectures and exercises.
-In addition students have the opportunity to improve on their grade by solving a homework assignment.
-The homework assignment will be given out on November 16 and will be due by December 14.
-Students interested in taking the assignment are asked to notify Edmund Baker by November 2.
 The exam has to be passed in order to pass the class.
 By passing the course Master students receive 5 ECTS points.
 Feel free to ask further questions regarding the course content or the organizational details.
 Please send any inquiries to Edmund Baker.

 Tentative outline of topics